 Legal and Immigration

-In immigration law, a “sponsor” is defined as someone who helps an immigrant or refugee become a lawful permanent resident (green card holder) by signing a document called an “affidavit of support.”
-A sponsor may be legally and financially responsible for those they sponsor under some circumstances.
-To learn more, check out the sponsor liability FAQ. |
+In immigration law, a sponsor is defined as someone who helps an immigrant or refugee become a lawful permanent resident (green card holder) by signing a document called an “affidavit of support.”
+A sponsor has certain responsibilities under the law, so knowing and understanding these responsibilities is essential before one signs an affidavit of support.